Roane State Community College

 Faculty involved in distance education must receive specialized training in the use of the medium.
 Roane State will determine teaching load equivalents and faculty compensation for distance education.
 However, a separate workload scale will be used to determine faculty teaching loads.
 Roane State will ensure compliance with all applicable intellectual property laws concerning the reproduction of printed materials and the use and transmission of films, filmstrips, videotapes, recordings, performances, or other protected works.
 Please refer to RSCC policy GA-28-01 Intellectual Property.
 (You can access the complete detailed policy at www.roanestate.edu/policies/.)

 RSCC protects the privacy of all students and their education records and complies with federal and state guidelines regarding information security whether students are enrolled in distance education courses or attend class on campus.
-Please refer to SA-01-01 Student Records and Security policy.
-(You can access the complete detailed policy at www.roanestate.edu/policies/.)
+Please refer to SA-01-01 Student Records and Security policy and GA-18-08 Data and Personally Identifiable INformation (PII) Security.
+(You can access the complete detailed policies at www.roanestate.edu/policies/.)
+In addition, all Roane State Community College personnel (administrators, staff, faculty, adjunct faculty and part-time employees) must complete the RSCC Data Security Overview training that can be accessed at http://redflagrules.roanestate.edu/.

 Currently, RSCC has no additional fee for authentication or verification of student identity.
 The written procedure and college fee schedule are published online at the Bursar’s webpage for Student Fees as well as linked to the fee structure on the Distance Education web page.